timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-06.md

 ## Manifest and CRL Update Times

-The manifest and CRL nextUpdate times and validity periods are determined by the issuing CA rather than the Publication Server.
+The manifest and CRL nextUpdate times and validity periods are determined by the issuing CA rather than the publication engine operator.

 From the CA's point of view, longer validity periods mean that there is more time to resolve unforeseen operational issues, since the current RPKI objects will remain valid for longer.
 On the other hand, longer validity periods also increase the risk of a successful replay attack.

-From the Publication Server's point of view, shorter update times result in more data churn due to manifest and CRL reissuance.
+From the publication engine's point of view, shorter update times result in more data churn due to manifest and CRL reissuance.
 While the choice is made by the CAs, in certain modes of operation (e.g. hosted RPKI services) it may be possible to adjust the timing of manifest and CRL reissuance.
-One large repository has found that increasing the reissuance cycle from once every 24 hours to once every 48 hours (still deemed acceptable) reduced the data usage by approximately 50%, as most changes in the system are due to reissuance of manifests and CRLs, rather than e.g. ROA changes.
+In one large repository it was observed that increasing the reissuance cycle from once every 24 hours to once every 48 hours reduced data usage by approximately 50%, this is because generally most changes in the repository content are reissuance of manifests and CRLs, rather than newly issued ROAs and ASPAs.

 ## Consistent Load-Balancing

 ### Notification File Timing

-Notification Files MUST NOT be available to RPs before the referenced snapshot and delta files are available.
+New RRDP notification files MUST NOT be made available to RPs before the associated snapshot and delta files also are available.

-As a result, when using a load-balancing setup, care SHOULD be taken to ensure that RPs that make multiple subsequent requests receive content from the same node (e.g. consistent hashing).
-This way, clients view the timeline on one node where the referenced snapshot and delta files are available.
+As a result, when using a load-balancing setup, special care SHOULD be taken to ensure that RPs that make multiple subsequent requests receive content from the same node (e.g. consistent hashing).
+This way, clients follow the timeline on one node where the referenced snapshot and delta files are available.
 Alternatively, publication infrastructure SHOULD ensure a particular ordering of the visibility of the snapshot plus delta and notification file.
 All nodes should receive the new snapshot and delta files before any node receives the new